GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ## Debug

-For developers of this enforcer rule, set `MAVEN_OPTS` environment variable to wait for debuggers (`suspend=y`).
+For developers of this enforcer rule, set the `MAVEN_OPTS` environment variable to wait for debuggers (`suspend=y`).

 ```